theforeman/kafo/README.md

 gem version.
 If using a system/packaged version, it will typically find and execute /usr/bin/puppet from the regular PATH.

-When using an AIO/PC1 packaged version of Puppet, other versions of Puppet from PATH will be preferred if they exist, so they should either be removed or PATH set to prefer /opt/puppetlabs/bin, i.e. `export PATH=/opt/puppetlabs/bin:$PATH`.
+When using an AIO packaged version of Puppet, other versions of Puppet from PATH will be preferred if they exist, so they should either be removed or PATH set to prefer /opt/puppetlabs/bin, i.e. `export PATH=/opt/puppetlabs/bin:$PATH`.
 Debug logs from Kafo should indicate the full path of the binary used.

-Note that Kafo parsers supports specific versions of Puppet, and may require extra modules (such as puppet-strings on Puppet 4+) to parse manifests.
+Note that Kafo parsers relies on puppet-strings to parse manifests.

 ## Parameters prefixes